ctozzi/kontena/docs/core-concepts/networking.md

 | Weave Net | UDP      | 6783 | `*`                       | Weave Net Data (`sleeve`)
 | Weave Net | UDP      | 6784 | `*`                       | Weave Net Data (`fastdp`)

-Only the Weave Net service is externally accessible by default, which is required for forming the encrypted Overlay Network mesh between host Nodes.
+Only the Weave Net service is externally accessible by default.
+This is required for forming the encrypted Overlay Network mesh between host Nodes.

 ## Overlay Network

 At startup, the Kontena Agent establishes the overlay network mesh between the Grid's Nodes.
-The overlay network mesh is used to bootstrap the Grid infrastructure, as the host Node's overlay network address is used for infrastructure services such as etcd.
+The overlay network mesh is used to bootstrap the Grid infrastructure.
+The host Node's overlay network address is used for infrastructure services such as etcd.

 The overlay network is established using the network addresses of the peer Nodes within the Grid, which the Agent receives from the Master at startup.
-The overlay network mesh uses the Private network address of a peer node within the same Region, otherwise the Public network address is used.
+The overlay network mesh uses the Private network address of a peer node within the same Region; otherwise, the Public network address is used.
 Once the overlay network is started, the host Node's overlay network address is configured using [`weave expose`](https://www.weave.works/docs/net/latest/using-weave/host-network-integration/).

 The overlay network is powered by Weave Net, using [Weave's encrypted `sleeve` tunnels](https://www.weave.works/docs/net/latest/using-weave/security-untrusted-networks/) to form a flat Layer 2 network spanning all Grid Nodes and connected Containers.

 Alternatively, [Weave's Fast Datapath](https://www.weave.works/docs/net/latest/using-weave/fastdp/) can be used for traffic between Nodes within the Kontena Grid's [Trusted Subnets](https://kontena.io/docs/using-kontena/grids#grid-trusted-subnets).
-Using Trusted Subnets and Weave's Fast Datapath provides [improved performance](https://www.weave.works/weave-docker-networking-performance-fast-data-path/) at the cost of a lack of data plane encryption between Nodes.
+Using Trusted Subnets and Weave's Fast Datapath provides [improved performance](https://www.weave.works/weave-docker-networking-performance-fast-data-path/).
+The cost of this method is a lack of data plane encryption between Nodes.

 ## Service Containers

-Each Service Container has two
 Any exposed ports on any Service Container will automatically be internally accessible from other host Nodes and Service Containers within the Grid overlay network.

 #### Default Docker Network

 The Service Containers are created using the default Docker bridge network, which provides each Container with an isolated network namespace.
 The default Docker bridge network is used to provide the Container with a default route for connecting to external services, using SNAT on the host machine.
-The default Docker bridge network is local to each Node, and Containers on different nodes will use the same default Docker bridge network `172.42.17.X/24` subnet on each Container's default `eth0` interface.
+The default Docker bridge network is local to each Node, and Containers on different nodes will use the same default Docker bridge network subnet of `172.42.17.X/24` on each Container's default `eth0` interface.

 The default Docker network provides connectivity to the [Gateway](#docker-gateway-address) address of each host Node, which is used as the [DNS](#dns-service-discovery) resolver.

 #### Weave Overlay Network

-Each Service Container being started is also attached to the Weave network.
+Each Service Container, once started, is also attached to the Weave network.
 The Container's `ethwe` network interface is used for the internal communication between Grid Services, using the Overlay Network's `10.81.0.0/17` subnet.
 In order to avoid any issues with Container services attempting to resolve or connect to other services on the overlay network, the `weavewait` utility is used to delay the Container service execution until the Container's Weave network is ready.
-This uses a modified Docker entrypoint for the Container.
+This procedure uses a modified Docker entrypoint for the Container.

 ## Publishing Services